002A/ixora.io/projects/colorblindness/colorblindness-tutorial.rst

 Finally, an optional ``postDraw`` method.
 This is useful if you want to draw something to the sketch `after` the ColorBlindness library modifies your sketch.
 If you don't need this feature, don't use it.

-In this example I am drawing a red border around the edge of the frame so you can see the ``postDraw`` method doing something.
-The Protanopia simulation would change this color to something else if this code was in the draw method.
+In this example I am drawing a red border around the edge of the frame so you can see the ``postDraw`` method do something.
+The Protanopia simulation would change this color to something else if this code was moved to the draw method.

 .. code-block:: java